Updated: Sep 18, 2021

 Parents and society always stress kids to choose one of these careers.
 However, not

 everyone has the ability or afford to pass the SATs or other very difficult exams and enter law or medical school.
-I think that everyone has different interests and abilities.
-I also think that everyone lives differently and has different standards of living.
+I personally think that everyone has different interests and abilities and that everyone lives differently and has different standards of living.